Introduction to a subsidy for agriclinics, agribusiness centers

-Now let us look into the subsidy componenet of agriclinics.
+Now let us look into the subsidy component of agriclinics.

-A guide to subsidy for agriclinics, agribusiness centres
+A guide to a subsidy for agriclinics, agribusiness centers

-Agribusiness Centres: Agri-Business Centres are profit-making units of agri-ventures familiar by proficient agriculture professionals.
-Such undertakingsusually include maintenance and practise hiring of farming equipment, sale of inputs and other services in agriculture and alliances, including post-harvest management and market relations for revenue generation and entrepreneurship expansion.
+Agribusiness Centres: Agri-Business Centres are profit-making units of agri-ventures familiar to proficient agriculture professionals.
+Such undertakings usually include maintenance and practice hiring of farming equipment, sale of inputs, and other services in agriculture and alliances, including post-harvest management and market relations for revenue generation and entrepreneurship expansion.

 Eligibility for applying to the subsidies for agri-clinics and agribusiness

 Below is the list of eligible candidates’ criteria for the subsidies:

 - Graduates with their major subject as agriculture or associated subjects from SAUs/ Central Agricultural Universities/ Universities recognized by ICAR/ UGC.
 A degree in Agriculture and related subjects offered by other organizations are also considered but are subject to the approval of the Department of Agriculture and Cooperation, Government of India majorly on the recommendation of the State Government.